 Having kept 13 clean sheets in 18 league games Weymouth knew they would struggle to hold on to their star man.
 The board had drawn up a plan to deal with the attention Peter was attracting and it eventually came down to two clubs chasing his signature.

 Manager Stuart Morgan used his column in the programme for their Boxing Day clash with Bath City to state:

 “It seems certain at the time of going to press that we will be losing the talented Peter Guthrie to one of the First Division giants, and today could very well be his last appearance for us at the Wessex Stadium.”

-Rumors of the impending move had circulated among Weymouth supporters with the asking fee being the main talking point, aware of the rumors Morgan tried to put the supporters in the picture:
+Rumours of the impending move had circulated among Weymouth supporters with the asking fee being the main talking point.
+Aware of the rumors Morgan tried to put the supporters in the picture:

 “It is a great tribute to his undoubted ability that today will be only his 19th League appearance for us and if the transfer goes through it is going to break all sorts of records”.

 “I hope you all have managed to put yourself in my shoes for the past couple of week, and if you have I’m sure you will understand the turmoil I have gone through in trying to come to terms with the fact that I cannot possibly hold on to Peter when taking everything into consideration.